dispatch

 ─────────────────────────────────────────

-(Wrap-up Reviewer no longer appears in the Thinking row per D5.
-If the integration review skipped per D7, the Thinking count equals the batch count exactly.)
+(Wrap-up Reviewer no longer appears per D5.
+If the integration review skipped per D7, the review agent count equals the batch count exactly.)

 Plus the End-of-Chain block listing batches, agents, and per-sub-task commits.